-We are pleased to present this year's Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
+We are pleased to present the 2021 Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
 This report is designed to provide details about where your water comes from, what it contains, and how it compares to standards set by regulatory agencies.
-This report is a snapshot of last year's water quality.
-We are committed to providing you with information because informed customers are our best allies.
-This report shows your water system unconditionally meets all State and Federal regulations for safe drinking water.
+This report is a snapshot of last year's water quality and shows the CCRWC water system unconditionally meets all state and federal regulations for drinking water.